manighahrmani/vscode-github-instructions/README.md

 # Visual Studio Code and GitHub integration
-Step by step instruction on how to use Visual Studio Code to create, clone or edit GitHub repositories.
+Step-by-step instructions on how to use Visual Studio Code to create, clone or edit GitHub repositories.

 # Pre-requisites
 On your own computer, you need to have the following installed: